nf-core/eager/docs/usage.md

 ### Library Complexity Estimation Parameters

 nf-core/eager uses Preseq on map reads as one method to calculate library complexity.
-If DeDup is used, Preseq uses the historigram output of DeDup, otherwise the sored non-duplicated BAM file is supplied.
+If DeDup is used, Preseq uses the histogram output of DeDup, otherwise the sorted non-duplicated BAM file is supplied.
 Furthermore, if paired-end read collapsing is not performed, the `-P` flag is used.

 #### `--preseq_step_size`